cabo-2/textgen/README.md

 export OPENAI_API_KEY="your_api_key"
 ```

-*For llama.cpp-server, API keys are not required.*
+- *For llama.cpp server, API keys are not required.*

 ### API Endpoints